Year 5 Athletics Lesson 6

 - Players holding a ball cannot be tagged.

-- Players pass the ball to protect teammates.
+- Players pass the ball to protect teammates (as cannot be tagged when holding ball).

 - If tagged, players must freeze.